How to Get Your Alaska Insurance License (2026)

 Alaska has reciprocity agreements with all other US states and territories.
 Non-resident producers holding an active license in good standing in their home state can apply for an Alaska non-resident license through NIPR at nipr.com — no Alaska exam required.

-Non-resident application fee: $75 + $5.60 = $80.60.
+Non-resident application fee: $75 plus any current transaction fee.
 For Alaska residents expanding to other states, Alaska's NAIC Producer Licensing Model Act compliance means most states will issue non-resident licenses without re-examination.
 Questions: commerce.alaska.gov/web/ins.

 How Long Does It Take to Get an Alaska Insurance License?